Parallel-NetCDF/PnetCDF-Python/README.md

-PnetCDF-Python is a Python interface to [PnetCDF](https://parallel-netcdf.github.io/), a high-performance I/O library for accessing netCDF files in parallel.
+PnetCDF-Python is a Python interface to [PnetCDF](https://parallel-netcdf.github.io/), a high-performance I/O library for accessing [NetCDF](https://www.unidata.ucar.edu/software/netcdf) files in parallel.
 It can provide MPI-based parallel python programs to achieve a scalable I/O performance.

 ### Software Dependencies
 * Python 3.9 or later.